dannybarash7/hw2_2024/README.md

 ## Introduction
 We will implement a simple front-end app that shows user posts.
-The app uses json-server, which uses a JSON file as a post database and displays them to the user, split into pages.
+The app uses a JSON server, which uses a JSON file as a post database and displays the posts to the user, split into pages.

-1. A JSON server is initialized using a JSON file, which will hold the posts.
+1. A JSON server is initialized using a JSON file to hold the posts.
 The JSON file is initially small, but you will replace it with your own, much larger, JSON file.
 2. The client sees the posts split into pages: 10 posts at a page.
 Initially, only the first page is shown to the user.
 3. The UI component used is called pagination.
 4. When a specific page loads, only the messages of that page will be sent from the server for obvious efficiency reasons.